adamsmd/emacs-preload/Usage.md

 skipped by `cleanup` have connected clients.
 This command should only be used when `cleanup` and `kill-orphans` to fail to shutdown a server.

-## export-wiki
+## export-usage

-Usage: `emacs-preload [options] export-wiki`
+Usage: `emacs-preload [options] export-usage`

-Create BitBucket formatted wiki files for all the usage messages
+Generate Markdown version of usage messages

 Arguments |
 ----------|-